Next Application Deadline December 5 Get Info

 Before you apply to MIIS, put some thought into considering what you want to do when you graduate.
 If you think there’s a chance you want to be a professional translator or put your language skills to use as a linguist, then go for the Translation Specialization.
 If you’d rather use your non-native language in a business setting, go for Language Studies.
 If you’re an Advanced Entry student and you want to try something new, take ICC courses.
 It’s important to point out there’s some flexibility built into the language requirement—you don’t necessarily need the Translation specialization or Language Studies specialization to graduate—but everyone needs to start out in either a translation, a Language Studies or an EAPP course, or an ICC course.
 Thanks for watching, and reach out to your enrollment advisor if you have any questions.

-If you meet our advanced entry requirements, you may complete your master’s in just 32 credits either in person or online.
+If you meet our advanced entry requirements, you may complete your master’s in just 32 credits.
 Note that advanced entry students also have greater flexibility on the language requirement.
 This full-time master’s allows you to graduate in just two semesters.
-Visit our curriculum page for more details.
+Learn more.

 Joint Translation and Interpretation/Translation and Localization Management degrees